mongodb/docs/mongodb/source/reference/mongos.rst

 .. seealso::

-   See the ":doc:`sharding` for more information regarding MongDB's sharding functionality.
+   See the ":doc:`/sharding` for more information regarding MongDB's sharding functionality.

 Options